Craig Montoya: Career

 During a 1998 Australian tour, Montoya got into a heated backstage argument with Alexakis after a fan threw a lit explosive on stage, and the tour was cut short.
 Montoya did not join the band for the ensuing tour of the United Kingdom, with David LoPrinzi filling in.

 In August 2003, after three more albums, Montoya left Everclear.
 In 2004, Montoya formed a new band called Tri-Polar with Sweaty Nipples members Scotty Heard on guitar and Brian Lehfeldt on drums.
 The band began to record in late 2004, but weeks before its self-titled release on May 27, 2005, Heard left the band for personal reasons.
 Looking for a replacement, Montoya turned to Kevin Hahn of Red Sector, his bandmate from The Strain.
 Tri-Polar is still active and plays many cities along the West Coast, including the group members' hometown of Portland.

-In 2006, Montoya helped formed Castella with Hahn and frontman Ryan Andew of Sidestar.
+In 2006, Montoya helped form Castella with Hahn and frontman Ryan Andrew of Sidestar.
 They worked with producer Joe Chiccarelli to record How Did We Get Here during 2007.
-The record received praise from the critics for its songwriting and production, and several songs from the record found their way onto TV series and movie soundtracks.
+The record received praise from critics for its songwriting and production, and several songs from the record found their way onto TV series and movie soundtracks.

-Craig is also currently performing with Tacos In Hell in the Portland, OR. area.
-The band was founded during the pandemic in a garage.
-Band members include Dan Bates, Rudy Hedges, Kevin Staley, and Montoya.
+Craig is also currently playing bass for an Iron Maiden tribute band called Fear of the Dark which has current and past members from Black N' Blue, Vicious Rumors, The Loyal Order, Black Powder County, and Violent Majority.